gMihawk/gMihawk/README.md

 ## Projects

 - Development of a server [Reinos Survival](https://github.com/Reinos-Studios/) MMORPG in Minecraft.
-- **Squid Game Project** in Minecraft, custom guns, games and mods.
+- **Squid Game Project** in Minecraft, custom guns, games and plugins.
 - **3D Modeling** for items, mobs, and structures
 - **Custom Mechanics** and advanced system implementations with ExecutableItems, PlaceholderAPI.